 Be a “rOLL Model”

 The SDOT website expresses that the organization wants to be a “rOLL model.”
 It admits that safety is its primary concern and the number one goal under the BMP.
 According to the website, SDOT’s “long term goal is a city with zero traffic fatalities and serious injuries.”

 Education, however, is a central element within SDOT’s mission.
 It hopes to educate both cyclists and motorists on the rules of the road and how to use new bike improvements.
-The following video does a great job at summarizing SDOT’s efforts and goals.

 What Do You Think?